therealarvin/pdf-field-extractor/SCHEMA_GENERATION_INSTRUCTIONS.md

 **Radio Button Options**: Individual radio button values within a group
 - Example: `monthly_rent_value` group with `rent_price_changes` and `rent_price_remains_the_same` options → Create ONE schema item for `monthly_rent_value` with options in `linked_form_fields_radio`

+**Fields that DO get separate schema items**:

+**Checkbox Linked Fields**: Fields that appear conditionally when a checkbox is selected
+- These fields referenced in `checkbox_options.linkedFields` must have their own separate schema items
+- Example: If "FHA" checkbox has `linkedFields: ["fha_case_number"]`, then `fha_case_number` needs its own schema item

 #### Radio Button Handling